HaoLiHaiO/arch-install/README.md

 My goal for writing this personal guide:
 - A simple checklist which works in my personal case
-- Automating the post installation setup
+- Automating the post installation setup in the future

 ## Disclaimer